-STATUS: The Governing Board authorized publication of Notice of Rule Development on Oct.
-10, 2013.
-Three rule development workshops were held in Fort Myers, Kissimmee and West Palm Beach in November 2013.
-This item was also presented to the Water Resources Advisory Committee on March 6, 2014, and is scheduled before the Governing Board as follows:
+STATUS: Three rule development workshops were held in Fort Myers, Kissimmee and West Palm Beach in November 2013.
+This item was also presented to the Water Resources Advisory Committee on March 6, 2014, and approved by the Governing Board for authorization to publish the Notice of Proposed Rule on April 10, 2014.

 PURPOSE: The District proposes to amend Rules 40E-1.021, F.A.C., to define the term "posting" and Rule 40E-1.6058, F.A.C., to promote regulatory streamlining, cost savings and increase transparency by defining the term "posting" and providing for website posting of the receipt of certain applications, as opposed to newspaper publication.